If Muslims Can Build Churches in Egypt, Has Persecution Ended?

 But shortly after the mufti’s fatwa, which restated a ruling last given in 2009, the Grand Imam of al-Azhar gave a pronouncement of his own.

-Representing Sunni Islam’s most prominent religious institution, Ahmed al-Tayyeb said that the terms dhimmi [the protected but second-class Christian or Jewish community in a Muslim state] and jizia [the tax paid to achieve such status in lieu of converting to Islam] no longer have any relevance in Egypt.
+Representing Sunni Islam’s most prominent religious institution, Ahmed al-Tayyeb said that the terms dhimmi (the protected but second-class Christian or Jewish community in a Muslim state) and jizya (the tax paid to achieve such status in lieu of converting to Islam) no longer have any relevance in Egypt.

-While the jizia tax was formally abolished in 1855, the continued use of these terms must give way to the concept of citizenship.
+While the jizya tax was formally abolished in 1855, the continued use of these terms must give way to the concept of citizenship.

 Christians, he said, have the same rights and responsibilities as Muslims.